San Antonio (film): Development

-Burnett says a few months later he got a call from Jim Geller, head of Warners story department, saying they had a shooting date, Flynn and a color commitment, but Brand had come up with "a very original idea for us.
+Burnett says a few months later he got a call from Jim Geller, head of Warners story department, saying they had a shooting date, Flynn, and a color commitment, but Brand had come up with "a very original idea for us.
 A Western in which there's no action."
 Geller told Burnett to come up with a story with producer Robert Buckner.

-(According to a later article on Brand, the author contributed to the scripts of the Flynn films Uncertain Glory, The Adventures of Don Juan and Montana before becoming a war correspondent and being killed in May 1944.)
+(According to a later article on Brand, the author contributed to the scripts of the Flynn films Uncertain Glory, The Adventures of Don Juan, and Montana before becoming a war correspondent and being killed in May 1944.)

 Burnett says he wrote the script in three weeks then rewrote it.
-He says he pitched Marlene Dietrich for Flynn's co star; Jack Warner was enthusiastic but did not want to pay Dietrich's fee especially when he had so many actors under contract.
+He says he pitched Marlene Dietrich for Flynn's co star; Jack Warner was enthusiastic but did not want to pay Dietrich's fee, especially when he had so many other actors under contract.

 In March 1944, Warners announced they would make the film from a script by Burnett with Raoul Walsh to direct.
-It was the third in a series of Westerns he made named after a city, following Dodge City and Virginia City.
+It was the third in a series of Westerns Flynn made named after a city, following Dodge City and Virginia City.

-In June it was announced that Raymond Massey, who had made Santa Fe Trail with Flynn, was going to play the second male lead.
+In June Warner Brothers announced that Raymond Massey, who had made Santa Fe Trail with Flynn, was going to play the second male lead.
 He was initially replaced by Zachary Scott, and Alexis Smith was selected as the female lead.
 By July David Butler had been assigned to direct and Paul Kelly, not Scott, was to play the villain.

-Writer W.R.
-Burnett said when Butler was given the job of directing it "scared the hell out of us because he had never made anything but musicals.
-But he got a good picture out of it.
+Writer W. R. Burnett said when Butler was given the job of directing, "...it scared the hell out of us because he had never made anything but musicals.
+But he got a good picture out of it."

 Shooting

 Shooting started September 1944.
 The film was shot at Warners' Calabasas Ranch.

 Director David Butler said Warners "built probably the longest street that was ever built for a Western at Warners" for the film and "they built it the wrong way."

 Butler says he was warned about working with Flynn but "I never met a nicer man in my entire life.
 He did everything he was told."
 Butler says Flynn was only drunk once, for a close up, and was always on time.

 Actor Hap Hogan died during filming.

-"That was a fine, well done picture," said Butler.
+"That was a fine, well done picture", said Butler.
 "We had a lot of fun and Flynn was great."

 Reception

-Box Office
+Box office

-The film was Flynn's most popular movie of the mid 1940s, earning $3,553,000 domestically and $2,346,000 foreign.
+The film was Flynn's most popular movie of the mid-1940s, earning $3,553,000 domestically and $2,346,000 foreign.
 It was Warners' third most popular film of the year, after Saratoga Trunk and Night and Day.

 Critical

-Filmink magazine argued "there is something anonymous about the film – none of the sequences reach the delirious excesses found in the Dodge City trilogy, for instance; it’s less silly than anything in those movies but also less memorable."
+In 2019, an article in Filmink magazine said, "There is something anonymous about the film – none of the sequences reach the delirious excesses found in the Dodge City trilogy, for instance; it's less silly than anything in those movies but also less memorable."